Pazhampillichal

 Pazhampillichal is a village in the High Range district Idukki of Kerala State, India.
-It is one of the far-flung forest fringe villages in the Munnar/Devikulam Wildlife, deciduous and evergreen forest, connecting from Aarammile (6th Mile) which is in between Adimaly - Neriamangalam on the Munnar – Cochin State Highway.
+It is one of the far-flung forest fringe villages in the Munnar/Devikulam deciduous and evergreen forest, connecting from Aarammile (6th Mile) which is in between Adimaly - Neriamangalam on the Munnar – Cochin State Highway.

 History

-Pazhampillichal village is a migratory habitation only, in strict sagaciousness.
-In 1972, few families from other early-settled Idukki towns and villages under the leadership of Sri, M.C.
+In 1972, a few families from other early-settled Idukki towns and villages under the leadership of Sri, M.C.
 Kuttappan, Sri.
 Mathew, Sri.
 Maniyanattu Varghese (Kallippara Varghese) and Sri.
-C. K. Govindhan (They were from VDCL) migrated to the forest, but the state forest officials ousted and dislodged them away.
-But later in 1974 they came again and settled naming the possession of lands as Pazhampillichal.
-But they were severely punished by legal authorities against the possession of forest land and many of them were jailed.
+C. K. Govindhan migrated to the forest, but the state forest officials ousted them.
+In 1974 they came again and settled, naming the possession of lands as Pazhampillichal.
+They were severely punished by legal authorities against the possession of forest land and many of them were jailed.

-The migrant families were mainly from the backward communities like SCs and Cheramar Christian etc. which still continued, but not a PESA or such categorized area, for there are other classes or castes groups also settled in here.
-Though Pazhampillichal was established earlier than the nearby or neighboring two villages Padikkappu and Mamalakandom, it had no school up to recent years and the Post Office is still Padikkappu only.
-Since inception notwithstanding the climate, geographical and natural catastrophes, families with oneness and accordance live together here.
-There is indications vis-à-vis the presence of Early man|early man's habitations or settlements over the areas through the relics and vestiges found from the location.
+The migrant families were mainly from the backward communities like SCs and Cheramar Christians, which still continued, but not a PESA or such categorized area, for there are other classes or castes groups also settled here.
+Though Pazhampillichal was established earlier than the nearby or neighboring two villages Padikkappu and Mamalakandom, it had no school up to recent years and the post office is still Padikkappu only.

+There are indications of the presence of early man's habitations or settlements in the area through the relics and vestiges found here.

-The first migrant families including women and children suffered a lot due to many factors like tortures from forest department officials, wild animals (There are still elephants, pigs and other animals often disturb the farmed lands), the occurrences of natural calamities and evacuation etc. Though other villages of the district got title deed (Pattayas) to their procession of lands, Pazhampillichal families still wait for title deed despite the 40 years over living.
-In the past forty years of history there were two of such incidences of natural landslides with quivers and rumble that devastated the agricultural lands and infrastructure of Pazhampillichal and most pathetically killing 11 precious lives in the year 1997!!
+The first migrant families including women and children suffered a lot due to many factors like torture from forest department officials, wild animals, and natural calamities and evacuation.
+Though other villages of the district got title deeds (Pattayas) to their procession of lands, Pazhampillichal families still wait for a title deed despite living here over 40 years.

+In the past forty years, two landslides devastated the agricultural lands and infrastructure of Pazhampillichal, and killed 11 people in 1997.

 Etymology

-This beautiful nature bound and made location of settlement area gets its name, as many migrant elders conveyed, from the much earlier settled family with name "Pazhampilli".
-Those settlers were from a Muslim family who took the forest land on lease for cultivation.
-During their cultivation and staying over the location, in order to have self-protection they happened to shoot an elephant, which died on the field itself.
-This incident brought them fear that the officials would book case on them and jailed.
-Driven by the fear they fled the location.
-Later the name "Pzhampilli" was added "Chaal" and thus came the present name.
-"Chaal" in Malayalam (Local dialect) means a "trench" or "watercourse" or "gully" etc.
+This location gets its name, as many migrant elders conveyed, from an early family of settlers with the name "Pazhampilli".
+They were from a Muslim family who took the forest land on lease for cultivation.
+In order to have self-protection they shot an elephant, which died on the field itself.
+This incident brought them fear of officials jailed, so they fled the location.
+Later the name "Chaal" was added, which in Malayalam (local dialect) means a trench, watercourse or gully.